Skip links

 • Must have a willingness to attend required training to become a licensed Magnetic Resonance Imaging Technologist.

-• Graduate of a recognized Magnetic Resonance Imaging (MRI) training program is an asset
+• Graduate of a recognized Magnetic Resonance Imaging (MRI) training program and Certified by the Canadian Association of Medical Radiation Technologists (CAMRT) is an asset

 • Minimum of one year experience in an MRI setting is preferred